 This costume is from the Polissya region.
 The flowers have been left behind, except for the cuffs.
 Also notice that the embroidered pattern on the collar is widely different from the one on the cuffs, – and then the shoulders and sleeves have yet another pattern, which is a bit similar to the woven pattern on the skirt.

 I found this costume especially interesting as it was the only one with sewing that resembled quilting on the waistcoat, – or maybe the term machine embroidery could be used.

-Also, we can deduct that at one point the owner must have put on weight, or the dress has been passed on to a new owner and needed to be fitted.
+Also, we can deduce that at one point the owner must have put on weight, or the dress has been passed on to a new owner and needed to be fitted.
 As you can see, some of the buttons have been moved.
 The old positions are still visible for the two buttons at the bottom.
 With the buttons in the old positions, the quilted leaves forming a zig-zag pattern, would have fitted nicely at the front, so this was well planned from the beginning.

-When looking close, you may also notice that the red fabric in the waist border is a twill fabric, while both the red and black fabrics above are satin weave.
+When looking closely, you may also notice that the red fabric in the waist border is a twill fabric, while both the red and black fabrics above are satin weave.
 The two red colours are so similar that the difference is not noticeable, except when looking very closely.
-With so many different elements coming together, one could almost call this a patchwork project
+With so many different elements coming together, one could almost call this a patchwork project :-)